CVS Announces Super Cheap Generic Alternative To EpiPen

 You know, like epinephrine injectors.

-A free market doesn't have patents (Score:2)
+A free market doesn't have patents (Score:3)

 Re: (Score:2)